Droopy eye lids (ptosis)

 Achieve a symmetrical height between the right and left sides

 Achieve a natural and symmetrical curve or contour of the upper lid .

 Retain the ability to fully close the eye.

 What should I do in preparation for surgery?

-Blood thinning medications such as aspirin, clopidrogel (Plavix, Iscover) and warfarin can make bleeding more likely during and after surgery.
+Blood thinning medications such as aspirin, clopidrogel (Plavix, Iscover), Edoxaban, Apixaban and Warfarin can make bleeding more likely during and after surgery.
 If you are taking these drugs please tell me and we can discuss if and when to stop these medications prior to surgery.
 You might also consider stopping drugs like ibuprofen (Nurofen), fish oil, ginger, ginseng, St Johns wort, Arnica and garlic containing supplements 2 weeks before surgery.